plumbum/go-samples/README.md

 Other
 -----

+  * [Xstrings](https://github.com/huandu/xstrings) is a collection of string functions, which are widely used in other languages but absent in Go package strings.
+  * [slug](https://github.com/gosimple/slug) generate slug from unicode string, URL-friendly slugify with multiple languages support.
   * [GoDash](https://github.com/alioygur/godash) check and conversion utility.
   * [GoValidator](https://github.com/asaskevich/govalidator) A package of validators and sanitizers for strings, structs and collections.